-Where you live, what kind of space you have and how much time you plan to spend on your tree(s) will determine which are the best bonsai for you.
+On this site, 'types of bonsai trees' means the different plant species used to create bonsai.
+Where you live, what kind of space you have and how much time you plan to spend will determine which are the best bonsai for you.

 Juniper - is perhaps the most recognized of bonsai tree types.
 It was made popular with the public in a movie, and became known as "The Karate Kid" bonsai.
 The plant itself often has a tree-look and can quickly give the appearance of nature in miniature.

 Ficus - or figs, as they are also known, are one of the most popular plants used for indoor bonsai.
 (There are over 100 varieties.)
-They are a favorite for styling canopy style bonsai throughout tropical areas all over the world.
+They are a favorite type of bonsai for shaping in canopy style throughout tropical areas all over the world.

 Fukien Tea - Two varieties are commonly used.
 Both have glossy leaves, are woody, branch easily, have small leaves and bloom periodically throughout the year.
 The smaller leaf variety is slow to develop a trunk, but bears tiny red fruit prolifically.